ayeshaaamir/yhangry-test/README.md

 # Yhangry Full-Stack Application

-This project is a full-stack application built with **MySQL, React, and Node.js**.
+This project is a full-stack application built with **Node.js, React, MySQL and Docker**.
 It allows users to browse and filter set menus, calculate total prices based on the number of guests, and load more results dynamically.

 ---